 “I could make you madder, you need to relax,” she threatens on “In The Party,” an upbeat series of proclamations about what happens when she pulls up to a function.
 By the end of the track, you know that she’s that girl and she has no interest in changing up.
 In fact, you’re the one who needs to calm down.
 Black women are told that they should dim their light in order to make others feel comfortable.
 As quiet as its kept, other Black women are sometimes the ones urging us to calm ourselves, be respectable and focus on being more palatable.
 It comes from fear of how young Black girls are treated when they are enjoying themselves and paying no attention to a particular gaze—and of course, jealousy.
 But, simmering down for the sake of other people isn’t the answer to the feeling the need to control Black women’s expression.

-People aren’t accustomed to liking women who know they’re the shit because they’re seen as a threat and may inspire other Black girls to feel themselves, too.
-With that confidence comes the realization that ills like misogynoir are wholly unacceptable, the knowledge that Black women deserve more and the refusal to accept poor treatment.
+Some people don’t let themselves appreciate women who know they’re the s—- because they view them as a threat.
+They’re scared they may inspire other Black girls to feel themselves, too.
+That confidence comes the realization that ills like misogynoir are wholly unacceptable, the knowledge that Black women deserve more and the refusal to accept poor treatment.
 People’s fear-based thoughts about Black women’s awakening are the oft-unacknowledged basis of the undercurrents of criticisms of Flo Milli and her celebrated peers, Megan Thee Stallion and the City Girls.

 Though she joins a growing tribe of Black women in possession of ever-increasing self-trust, Flo Milli remains a breath of fresh air.
-She is a reminder that when you are confident in yourself, others can’t help but follow suit.
+When you are confident in yourself, others can’t help but follow suit.